The anticyclotomic main conjectures for elliptic curves: Ramified classes and reciprocity laws

 \begin{proof} The result follows as in the proof of Theorem \ref{firstrec} from the relation

-the details are left to the reader.
-If $N^-\neq 1$, \eqref{RLII} is \cite[Theorem 4.2]{Be-Da-main}, which is proved in Section 9 of \emph{loc. cit.} using an extension of Ihara's Lemma to indefinite Shimura curves due to Diamond-Taylor \cite{DT}.
+If $N^-\neq 1$, \eqref{RLII} is \cite[Theorem 4.2]{Be-Da-main}, which is proved in Section 9 of loc. cit. using an extension of Ihara's Lemma to indefinite Shimura curves due to Diamond--Taylor \cite{DT}.
 The same argument applies when $N^-=1$ using the standard Ihara's Lemma; alternatively, to prove \eqref{RLII} when $N^-=1$ one can adapt the arguments in Section 6 of Vatsal's paper \cite{Vat-mu}, where the case $n=1$ is considered. \end{proof}